flawless2011/vaxtrax/README.md

 ## Vaxtrax
 A vaccination tracker for the whole family.
-Implemented with Angular 2 and Materialize.
+Implemented with Angular.

+Utilizes:
+* Angular
+* Angular Material
+* AngularFire
+* Firebase